Withdraw from Classes

 - Send an email requesting to withdraw from all courses to firstname.lastname@example.org from your OTC Email account.
 We will not accept an emailed request from a 3rd party email account.
 Be sure to include your OTC Student ID number.

-Withdrawal means you are discontinuing all coursework for the semester/term at Ozarks Technical Community College.
-Please consult the OTC refund policy for details regarding your financial obligations to the College.
-Students wanting to withdraw from all college courses must complete the official withdrawal form below and submit the completed form to Student Services by the published deadline.
-If a student does not attend classes and does not complete and process the withdrawal form, the student may be administratively withdrawn or will receive failing grades for the semester/term of enrollment.
-Additionally, the student may be liable for all/any account balance at OTC.
+If a student does not attend classes and does not complete one of the above withdrawal processes, the student may be administratively withdrawn or receive failing grades for the semester/term of enrollment.
+Additionally, the student may be responsible for any/all account balance at OTC.

 Financial Aid Recipients

-It is strongly recommended that you bring the withdrawal form to campus or e-mail firstname.lastname@example.org to speak with a member of the financial aid staff prior to withdrawing from all courses.
-It is necessary that your current financial aid eligibility be reevaluated as well as your eligibility for aid in future semesters as a result of dropping coursework.
-Your financial aid may be prorated and could result in the College having to return federal funds.
-If financial funds are returned, you may owe the remainder balance to the College.
+OTC strongly recommends that you bring the withdrawal form to campus or e-mail firstname.lastname@example.org to speak with a member of the financial aid staff prior to withdrawing from all courses.
+The Registrar must also reevaluate your current financial aid eligibility.
+They will also review your eligibility for aid in future semesters as a result of dropping coursework.
+This could lead to the proration of your financial aid and could result in the college having to return federal funds.
+If the Registrar returns financial funds you may owe the remaining balance to the college.
 More information.

-Financial aid recipients who are on Financial Aid Probation and have filed an appeal, plan on filing an appeal or have an approved appeal should be aware that ANY change of schedule, including dropping classes, on or after the first day of classes will result in loss of financial aid in future semesters.
+Financial aid recipients who are on Financial Aid Probation and either filed an appeal, plan on filing an appeal or have an approved appeal should be aware that ANY change of schedule, including dropping classes, after the 100% refund period of the current semester will result in loss of financial aid in future semesters.